Ezz-di/tewjihScrapper/Readme.md

-## Indeed Scrapper
+## Tewjih Scrapper
 This python script (Selenium/BeautifulSoup) used to scrap data from tewjih.mr.
 It uses mutlprocessing and multithreading to process the scrapping.

 ## Getting Started
-This guideline is very important to run indeed scrapper.
+This guideline is very important to run tewjih scrapper.

 **Prerequisites**: